 The Differences between Smile Direct vs. Invisalign

-Both treatments straighten your teeth using clear, plastic aligner trays that blend into the background, allowing users to smile with confidence while straightening their teeth.
+Both treatments straighten your teeth using clear, plastic aligner trays that blend into the background, allowing users to smile while straightening their teeth confidently.
 This makes both these options popular amongst adults.

-The process of obtaining your aligners is practically identical and includes:
+The process of obtaining your aligners is practically identical and includes the following:

-- An initial examination to see if you are a suitable candidate for the treatment.
+- An initial examination to see if you are suitable for the treatment.

 - Your dentist will make a cast or take a digital scan of your teeth and send it to a lab for manufacturing.

-- As your teeth start to move, you will need to visit your dentist to have new ones with a tighter fit placed.
+- As your teeth start to move, you must visit your dentist to have new ones with a tighter fit placed.

 - You will need to wear retainers for a particular time after the treatment.

-Smile Direct, however, is not as involved and can be done remotely if you want.
+Smile Direct, however, is not as involved and can be done remotely.
 You will still have to see your dentist, but it will typically only be once every two months.

-There are differences in choices you are given regarding which dentists or orthodontists you may use.
-For example, with Invisalign, you can choose your specialist, but with Smile Direct, a dentist will be assigned to you.
+There are differences in choices regarding which dentists or orthodontists you may use.
+For example, you can choose your specialist with Invisalign, but with Smile Direct, a dentist will be assigned to you.

 What is the Duration of the Treatments?